BuckyMaler/kraken-forge-orderbook-visualizer/apps/demo-app/README.md

 ### Running the App

-1. Run `pnpm install` to install all dependencies
+1. From the root of the repo, run `pnpm install` to install all dependencies

-2. Run `pnpm run dev` to start the development server
+2. From the app's directory, run `pnpm run dev` to start the development server

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result